-Randy released his 5th not-JUST-for-kids CD, JAM ON RYE, in 2014.
-The record features its share of Kaplan's trademark fast-talking/half-singing rap-bluegrass barnburners, a Dan Bern cover, a calypso tune, a Tin Pan Alley gem, a couple of lullabies, and the SirisXM Kids Place Live hits "Don't Fill Up On Chips," "Hockey Puck," and Crew Cut."
+Randy released his 5th not-JUST-for-kids CD, Jam on Rye, in 2014.
+It was recorded by Folk/Bluegrass master Mike West at his 9th Ward Pickin' Parlor in Lawrence, Kansas and features its share of Kaplan's trademark fast-talking/half-singing rap-bluegrass barnburners, a Dan Bern cover, a calypso tune, a Tin Pan Alley gem, a couple of lullabies, and the SiriusXM Kids Place Live hits "Don't Fill Up On Chips," "Hockey Puck," Crew Cut," and "Burpity Burp Burp Burp" (a scatalogical number co-written by Randy with his wife about their son, Ry!).
 A video for "Crew Cut" can be seen by clicking the VIDEO link above or by visiting Randy's YOUTUBE channel.

-Randy's work has been awarded top honors from NAPPA (National Parenting Publication Awards), been voted a Top Five CD in the Nickelodeon Parents' Picks Awards, been featured prominently in children's magazines and on family websites, and has appeared on the Top Ten lists of NPR, People magazine, Time Out New York Kids, Fids & Kamily, Zooglobble, OWTK, Family Man Online (where it was also awarded the #1 spot), and many others.
+His work has been awarded top honors from NAPPA (National Parenting Publication Awards), been voted a Top Five CD in the Nickelodeon Parents' Picks Awards, been featured prominently in children's magazines and on family websites, and has appeared on the Top Ten lists of NPR, People magazine, Time Out New York Kids, Fids & Kamily, Zooglobble, OWTK, Family Man Online (where it was also awarded the #1 spot), and many others.
 His recordings have appeared on compilations such as Putumayo's American Playground and Many Hands: Family Music for Haiti.
 Randy's song "No Nothing" was nominated for Best Children's Song of the Year by Just Plain Folks and his "The Ladybug Without Spots" was the NAEYC (National Association for the Education of Young Children) Song of the Month in May 2013.

-Randy began performing professionally in Los Angeles in 1987 when he moved there to pursue an acting career and took up folk music on the side.
-He proceeded to record and perform solo and with his band all over the country and never imagined that so many of his groupies would be under the age of nine!
+Randy started writing songs for kids and their families when he worked at the preschool Beansprouts in Park Slope, Brooklyn.
+After his first family CD, Five Cent Piece, was released, Parenting magazine called Randy “one of the most exciting newcomers to kids’ music since Dan Zanes."
+His hometown zine, The Brooklyn Paper, called him "a national treasure who brings a sly wink to the art of kid's music."
+Randy began performing professionally in Los Angeles in 1987 when he moved there to pursue an acting career; he took up folk music on the side.
+He proceeded to record and perform solo and with his band all over the country.
+He has lived in New York, California, and Kansas; as of June, 2015, he will be living in Michigan.
+Randy never imagined that so many of his groupies would be under the age of nine!